inc0d3w3trust/FilesBackupTool/README.md

 # How to run java application?
 The executable 'jar' file has several attributes.
 The the main and permanent attribute - `workspace=/path/to/appication/settings/and/log/property/files/`.
 Optional attribute - `tempdir=/path/to/other/logic/drive/with/exdended/memory/`.
 By default application uses temporary folder of OS to create the ZIP archive before the move it to the path from settings.xml. **NB!
-DO NOT USE MAPPED DRIVES FOR tempdir** - this is not works for application, local drive only.
+DO NOT USE MAPPED DRIVES FOR tempdir** - this is not works for the application, local drive only.